 Attorneys: Death threats made in Chicago-area beating case

-File- This booking photo provided by the Chicago Police Department shows Tesfaye Cooper of Chicago.
-Cook County Public Defender Amy Campanelli said after a brief Friday, Jan.
-27, 2017, hearing in the case that "sensationalized, pervasive media coverage" threatens to poison the jury pool.
+Defense attorneys for four people charged in an attack caught on cellphone video of a mentally disabled man said Friday the defendants have received death threats.
+Cook County Public Defender Amy Campanelli said after a brief Friday hearing in the case that "sensationalized, pervasive media coverage" threatens to poison the jury pool.

 Add your comments below